 - Revocation of degree, denial of degree, and/or withdrawal of diploma

 - Deferral of penalty

 - Other penalty as deemed appropriate under the circumstances

-In the last three years, three organizations have been found in the violation of hazing.
+In the last three years, these organizations have been found in the violation of hazing.

 Sigma Phi Epsilon - In November 2011, the chapter's registration was cancelled through August 15, 2015.
 The chapter may request an appeal to the sanction no earlier than June 2014.
 The chapter was found to have committed the following violations: failure to report hazing, consumption of questionable liquids, partial nudity, burning of skin that required medical attention, and other physical activities with components of hazing.

 Kappa Alpha Psi-I The chapter's registration was cancelled effective January 1, 2011, extending through December 31, 2014.
 If the fraternity reestablishes a chapter at UTSA, it will be on probation for a period of one year.
 The chapter was found to have committed the following violations: Failure to report hazing activities, providing false information to University officials, and striking prospective members.

 Alpha Kappa Alpha- The chapter was placed on disciplinary probation beginning May 2013 through July 1, 2014.
 The chapter was found to have committed the following violations: Failure to report hazing activities, organizing events where new members were slapped and harassed, yelling at new members, making new members engage in calisthenics, statements of ostracism, sleep deprivation and taking personal valuables from new members.